zstart820/KernelSU_Oneplus_martini_Guide/README.md

 git cherry-pick <commit id>
 ```

-Then use Github Desktop to upload the commit to Github
+Then use Github Desktop to upload commits to Github

 ## Credits and Thanks
 * [tiann/KernelSU](https://github.com/tiann/KernelSU.git): A Kernel based root solution for Android GKI